MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/add-personalization-tab.md

 ms.service: dynamics-365-customerservice
 ---

-# Enable personal quick replies
+# Add personalization tab

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-You can enable personal quick replies by adding a personalization tab to your Unified Service Desk configuration.
-After you add the personalization tab, you can view the tab depending on where it was added.
-More information on quick replies: [Create a record in Ominichannel for Customer Service](oc-usd/create-record.md) and [Create personal quick replies in Omnichannel for Customer Service in Unified Service Desk](oc-usd/create-personal-quick-replies-usd.md).
+You can use personalization tab to enable personal quick replies in Unified Service Desk client application.
+After you add the personalization tab, you can view the tab in a conversation panel depending on where it was added.
+More information on quick replies: [Create a record in Ominichannel for Customer Service](oc-usd/create-record.md).

 **To add the personalization tab**